Client: U.S. Agency for International Development

 RELATED CONTENT:

-The Rural Development and Community Empowerment Programme in Balochistan, Pakistan, supports the federal government in reducing the negative impact of poverty and social inequality, and to turn this into opportunities to build and empower resilient communities participating actively in implementing socio-economic development activities in partnership with local authorities.
+The Rural Development and Community Empowerment Programme in Balochistan, Pakistan, supported the federal government in reducing the negative impact of poverty and social inequality.

 Read More